-While the office is officially closed until we get the “all clear”, we are working hard to bring you the support and education resources virtually online.
+While the office is officially closed until we get the “all clear”, we are now able to bring you the support and education resources virtually online.
 Check back here for regular updates.

-· Connections Support Groups many are up and online!
+· Connections (Peer) Support Groups are online!
 Click here for the days and times.

-· Family Support Groups several of them re now online!
+· Family Support Groups now online!
 Click here for the days and times.

 · Other Support Groups Diagnosis and audience specific.
 Click here for the days and times.

-· Online Classes Basics, Homefront, and the Veterans Recovery Series are available now!
-Click here for the days and times.
+· Online Classes Click here for the days and times.

 · Peer Resource Coordinator Angie is back and available by phone (503-344-5050) or online!
 To book an appointment, email her here.

-· 1:1 Family & Peer Support is now available online and by phone!
-Make a call - get a call.
-Sign up here!
+· 1:1 Family & Peer Support Make a call - get a call.
+Sign up for the Compassion Committee here!

 CORONA VIRUS RELATED Resources: